SteeltoeOSS/Documentation/api/v4/bootstrap/index.md

 ## Logging inside Configuration Providers

-For some Steeltoe components, primarily configuration providers, providing a `LoggerFactory` is required to retrieve logs for debugging.
+For some Steeltoe components, primarily configuration providers, a `LoggerFactory` is required to retrieve logs for debugging.
 Use the optional parameter to provide one as needed:

 ```csharp
 using Microsoft.Extensions.Logging.Debug;